Kizil Caves: "Treasure Cave B" (Cave 84, 300–350 CE)

-Cave 84 (Treasure Cave B) was a square, probably domed cave (4x4m, here too the ceiling has collapsed), examplifying an earlier, simpler cave structure at Kizil, which is also known from Bamiyan (Cave 24).
+Cave 84 (Treasure Cave B) was a square, probably domed cave (4x4m, here too the ceiling has collapsed), exemplifying an earlier, simpler cave structure at Kizil, which is also known from Bamiyan (Cave 24).
 The origin of the paintings in caves 84 seems Indian, probably from Kashmir.
 They show groups of people standing around figures of the Buddha, who is either seated or standing.
 The depth of placement is rather shallow, the figures are graceful with curved torsos.
 The faces are round and plump.
 Rhies suggest a date of the first half of the 4th century for Cave 84.
 All the paintings were sent to Berlin by Grünwedel.

 These two caves are adjoined to cave 82, an undecorated vihara also dated to 300–350 CE, and cave 85, a small ruined cave.

 Treasure Cave B (Cave 84), with murals visible on the back wall as of 1912.